Click Here To Schedule A Consultation

 What is back acne (bacne)?

 Back acne, also known as “bacne,” is a common type of acne breakout that appears on the back.
 Although the face is the most common area where patients experience acne blemishes, acne can develop anywhere on the body where there are sebaceous glands.
-Body acne, including chest acne, back acne, and acne on the buttocks, can frequently occur and be frustrating and uncomfortable for many patients.
-Bacne can develop almost anywhere on the back but is found most commonly along the shoulders and upper back or down to the waist.
+Body acne, including chest acne, back acne, and acne on the buttocks, can be frustrating and uncomfortable for many patients.
+Back acne is most often found along the shoulders and upper back but can develop anywhere on the back.
 Any type of acne may develop on the back, including whiteheads, blackheads, pimples, papules, cysts, or nodules.
 While acne breakouts are most closely associated with those who are experiencing hormonal shifts, such as during puberty or pregnancy, back acne can happen to anyone.
 Back acne breakouts can be caused by a variety of factors unrelated to hormonal changes, such as genetics, lifestyle, medication, skin care, and hygiene practices.
-When not treated properly or in a timely manner, acne breakouts can lead to acne scars, which are often more challenging to treat than the acne lesions themselves.
+It is important to treat acne breakouts properly and in a timely manner to prevent long-term scarring.
+Acne scars are often more frustrating to treat than the acne lesions that cause the scarring.
 For this reason, it is essential to consult with a board-certified dermatologist, like Dr. Michele Green in NYC, as soon as possible for effective acne treatment.

 What are the different types of acne?

-Several different types of acne can develop on the back:
+Several different types of acne lesions can develop on the back, including:

-Closed Comedones (Whiteheads): Whiteheads are also known as closed comedones and form when the pores or hair follicles are clogged with dirt, debris, and sebum.
-Whiteheads are called closed comedones specifically because the pore stays closed, trapping the debris under the skin and causing a white top to the bump.
+Closed Comedones (Whiteheads): Whiteheads, also known as closed comedones, form when the pores or hair follicles are clogged with dirt, debris, and sebum.
+They are called closed comedones specifically because the pore stays closed, trapping the debris under the skin and causing a white top to the bump.

 Open Comedones (Blackheads): Similarly to whiteheads, blackheads are formed when oil, dead skin cells, and other debris clog the hair follicle.
 However, unlike whiteheads, blackheads are open comedones, meaning that the pore is open on the surface of the skin.
 The open comedones are black in appearance due to the reaction of the sebum in the pore to the air.

 Papules: Papules are a type of inflammatory acne that appears as red bumps on the surface of the skin.
-Papules can often feel tender or painful and form when the clogged pore becomes inflamed.
+They may be painful or irritated, but unlike pustules, they do not have a pus-filled tip.

-Pustules: Pustules are often called pimples and, similarly to papules, are a form of inflammatory acne.
+Pustules: Pustules, often called pimples, are a form of inflammatory acne similar to papules.
 However, unlike papules, pustules are filled with pus due to an accumulation of white blood cells in the area.
-Often, pustules appear white or yellow due to the pus.
+The pus often makes pustules appear white or yellow.

 Nodules: Nodules develop when a clogged hair follicle becomes infected with bacteria.
 Nodules may form deeper into the tissue and result in a hard, red bump on the surface of the skin, which is often painful.